 Months of entry

-This is the ideal programme for those with the ambition to pursue a career in the fast-growing creative sector.
-It combines leading academic expertise from the School of Arts and Communication Design, Henley Business School and School of Law.
+This is the ideal programme for those with the ambition of pursuing a career in the fast-growing creative sector.
+It combines leading academic expertise from the School of Arts and Communication Design, Henley Business School and the School of Law.
 Students taking the MA Creative Enterprise develop the skills and knowledge they need to progress in entrepreneurial careers, either pursuing start-up opportunities on their own or taking leading managerial roles in creative firms.

-• Combines modules in management and intellectual property, as well as in film
+* Combines modules in management and intellectual property with core modules in film

-• Maximises opportunities to work in the film industry
+* Maximises your opportunities to work in the film industry

 Information for international students